wanderluster-project/api/README.md

 - PatchValidator - responsible for validating the semantics of a patch request
 - EntityManager - responsible for retrieving and saving materialized entities
 - PropertyManager - responsible for retrieving metadata for a property
+- ObjectStorageManager - implements the storing/retrieving of entities from local storage, S3 or other sources